brendanshen24/brendanshen24/README.md

 ## 👋 Hi!

-My name is Brendan Shen, and I'm a third-year student at SFU pursuing a joint major degree in Computer Science and Business Administration!
+My name is Brendan Shen, and I'm a fourth-year student at SFU pursuing a joint major degree in Computer Science and Business Administration!
 I'm also currently a Developer for SFU Surge!

 ## 🔥 I am passionate about:
 - 💻 **Frontend and Full-Stack Web Development**: Mainly using React.JS, Next.JS, TailwindCSS, MySQL & PostgreSQL.
 I love trying out new stacks!